winniewjeng/winniewjeng.github.io/_posts/2020-06-02-Combinatorial Logic.md

 ### 3B) 4-Bit Adder

-Much like the full adder, a 4-bit adder takes two operands and perform addition, while accounting for the carry-in and carry-out bits.However, more interesting than the 1-bit adder, each of the operand is 4 bits (surprise suprise).
+Much like the full adder, a 4-bit adder takes two operands and perform addition, while accounting for the carry-in and carry-out bits.
+However, more interesting than the 1-bit adder, each of the operand is 4 bits (surprise suprise).

 The structure of a 4-bit adder is very interesting--it's chained by 3 full adder with 1 half-adder at the tail, which represents the most significant bit.
 The carry-out bit in the first three full adders becomes the carry-in bit in its next consecutive adder.
 Note that the last adder does not have a carry-out.